abstractmachines/cpp-algorithms/README.md

 A practical guide.

-## The C++ Standard Library is not the STL
+## The C++ Standard Library and the STL
-The C++ Standard Library, or stdlib, is based on the old-school STL's (or Standard Template Library) conventions.
+The C++ Standard Library, or stdlib, is based on the STL's (or Standard Template Library) conventions.
+The STL

 The library is currently part of the ISO standard of C++, so it's easy to use.

 [Stack Overflow](http://stackoverflow.com/questions/5205491/whats-the-difference-between-stl-and-c-standard-library)

 ### Why Use It?
 Performant.
 Fewer failure points.
 Robust.
 Efficient.